Steinperfer/Android-FixCrashes-Hard-Fault-Tolerance/README.md

 #change the time
 adb logcat -b all -d -T "05-10 07:38:00.000" | grep -iE "SIGSEGV|signal 11|fatal|panic|crash|died|ANR|not responding|watchdog|binder.*died" | head -30
 ```

+# Your Phone is not in the Compatibility list?
+1. Check whether I have overlooked your model by verifying if your CPU architecture is ARMv8-A.
+2. The biggest problem is that your system handles hardware errors differently.
+   If you still wish to try this method, you must identify the correct paths.
+   You could either try to understand what the script does and where the files need to go on your system,
+   or ask an LLM to change the paths from installation steps 2 and 3 to the corresponding paths on your system.

 ## Extra: Test if your hardware is defective